-- Recognize that a variety of strategies will be required to balance the City's overall budget and Station Area needs. - Take next steps to coordinate and implement Infrastructure and Services Investment strategies, including: - Utilize debt financing and potential rate increases to fund sewer and water infrastructure. - Address parks LOS and consider alternate delivery methods. - Obtain more direction from LWSD on what school capacity the District will need to accommodate more students and require that development addresses these needs. - Take next steps to coordinate and implement Community Benefit strategies, including: TIF/District Financing for site acquisition and development, Baseline Requirements and Development Bonuses for providing on-site open space or school space, fees-in-lieu, or partnership opportunities including Shared Use Agreements.
+- Recognize that a variety of strategies will be required to balance the City's overall budget and Station Area needs. - Take next steps to coordinate and implement Infrastructure and Services Investment strategies, including: - Utilize debt financing and potential rate increases to fund sewer and water infrastructure. - Address parks LOS and consider alternate delivery methods. - Obtain more direction from LWSD on what school capacity the District will need to accommodate more students and require that development addresses these needs. - Take next steps to coordinate and implement Community Benefit strategies, including: TIF/District Financing for site acquisition and development; Baseline Requirements and Development Bonuses for a range of affordable housing, sustainability and mobility, schools and community amenities, and public realm benefits including providing on-site open space, educational or community space; feesin-lieu; or partnership opportunities including Shared Use Agreements; and address parking policies to maximize potential benefit.